Helian Bobo: Early life

 Liu Bobo was born in 381, when his father Liu Weichen was a chief of the Tiefu tribe and a vassal of the Former Qin.
 It is not known whether his mother Lady Fu was Liu Weichen's wife or concubine.
 He was one of Liu Weichen's younger sons.
 After the Former Qin collapsed in light of various rebellions after its emperor Fu Jiān's defeat at the Battle of Fei River in 383, Liu Weichen took control of what is now part of Inner Mongolia south of the Yellow River and extreme northern Shaanxi, and while he nominally submitted to both the Later Qin and Western Yan as a vassal, he was actually a powerful independent ruler.
 However, in 391, he sent his son Liu Zhilidi to attack the Northern Wei's prince Tuoba Gui, and Tuoba Gui not only defeated Liu Zhilidi, but crossed the Yellow River to attack Liu Weichen's capital Yueba (in modern Ordos, Inner Mongolia), capturing it and forcing Liu Weichen and Liu Zhilidi to flee.
 The next day, Liu Weichen was killed by his subordinates, and Liu Zhilidi was captured.
 Tuoba Gui seized Liu Weichen's territory and people and slaughtered his clan.

-However, Liu Bobo survived the disaster and fled to the Chigan (叱干) tribe, which had once been under his father's authority.
-Its chief, Taixifu (太悉伏), fearing reprisals after receiving Tuoba Gui's demand for Bobo, had him bound and sent under guard.
-On the way, however, Taixifu's nephew Chigan Ali (叱干阿利) secretly dispatched men to intercept the escort, free Bobo, and deliver him to the Xianbei leader Moyigan (沒弈干), the Duke of Gaoping, a Later Qin vassal and a former ally of Liu Bobo's father Liu Weichen.
+However, Liu Bobo survived the disaster and fled to the Xuegan tribe (薛干; also known as Chigan (叱干)), which had once been under his father's authority.
+Its chief, Taixifu, fearing reprisals after receiving Tuoba Gui's demand for Bobo, had him bound and sent under guard.
+On the way, however, Taixifu's nephew Chigan Ali (叱干阿利) secretly dispatched men to intercept the escort, free Bobo, and deliver him to the Moyigan of the Poduoluo tribe (破多羅), the Duke of Gaoping, a Later Qin vassal and a former ally of Liu Bobo's father Liu Weichen.
 Moyigan not only gave Liu Bobo refuge but also married one of his daughters to Liu Bobo.
 Liu Bobo, from that point on, became highly dependent on his father-in-law.
-(Meanwhile, in 393, Tuoba Gui, because of Tai Xifu's refusal to deliver Liu Bobo to him, attacked Tai and slaughtered his people, although Tai himself escaped and fled to Later Qin.)
+(Meanwhile, in 393, Tuoba Gui, because of Taixifu's refusal to deliver Liu Bobo to him, attacked Tai and slaughtered his people, although Tai himself escaped and fled to Later Qin.)
 Little is known about Liu Bobo's life during the following years.
 In 402, Tuoba Gui's brother Tuoba Zun, the Prince of Changshan attacked Moyiyu's homebase of Gaoping (in modern Guyuan, Ningxia), and Moyigan was forced to flee to Later Qin, abandoning his own people, who were scattered about, although later the Later Qin recaptured Gaoping and gave it back to Moyigan.